adamcabral86/obsidian-intelligence-rag/plan.md

 6. Include implementation details in TypeScript
 ```

-### Prompt 3: Intelligence Metadata Extraction
+### Prompt 5: Intelligence Metadata Extraction
 ```
-Create a system for extracting intelligence-relevant metadata from report chunks using llama3.2.
+Create a system for extracting intelligence-relevant metadata from document chunks using llama3.2.
 The system should:
-1. Generate concise summaries of report content
+1. Generate concise summaries of document content
 2. Extract key people, organizations, equipment, and locations
 3. Identify relationships between entities
 4. Assess confidence levels for extracted information